 Ready to Take Action and Create an Estate Plan to Protect Your Assets and Your Loved Ones?
 Contact The Geller Firm Today

 Going through intestate succession is typically not a welcome experience for the loved ones of a decedent.
 Why?
 Because they have virtually no control or input when assets are distributed via intestate succession.
-It also leaves a lingering question of whether the decedent’s wishes and preferences were respected or outright dismissed during the process.
+It also leaves a lingering question of whether the decedent's wishes and preferences were respected or outright dismissed during the process.
 Do not let this happen to you.
 Take action by contacting an experienced and knowledgeable San Francisco estate planning attorney with The Geller Firm.
 Our law firm is ready and able to tailor an estate plan that meets your individual needs and objectives.
-Our trust and estate planning law firm is located in the San Francisco Bay Area and are proud to provide legal services in Lafayette, Orinda, Moraga, and Contra Costa County, along with San Francisco, San Jose, Oakland, and Pleasanton.
+Our trust and estate planning law firm is located in the San Francisco Bay Area and offer both virtual and in-person consultations.
 Contact us today to schedule an appointment.